-The Mi-35M was piloted by Belarusian pilots trained at the training center of the Russian Armed Forces.
-They flew more than 2 thousand km.
+The Mi-35M was piloted by Belarusian pilots who had been trained at the training center of the Russian Armed Forces.
+They flew more than 2,000 km.

-The Mi-35M helicopter is capable of using a wider range of aviation weapons and performing combat missions in all weather conditions.
-It is designed to destroy tanks, infantry fighting vehicles, other armored vehicles, ground troops, transport cargo and evacuate the wounded.
+The Mi-35M helicopter is capable of using a wider range of aviation weapons and performing combat missions in any weather conditions.
+It is designed to destroy tanks, infantry fighting vehicles, other armored vehicles, ground forces, transport cargo, and evacuate the wounded.

 It is expected that after technical debugging, the rotorcraft will take up combat duty to protect the airspace of Belarus.